Jack Thompson (activist): 2 Live Crew

-As the debate continued, Thompson wrote, "An industry that says a line cannot be drawn will be drawn and quartered."
-He said of his campaign, "I won't stop till I get the head of a record company or record chain in jail.
+Thompson said of his campaign, "I won't stop till I get the head of a record company or record chain in jail.
 Only then will they stop trafficking in obscenity".
 Bob Guccione Jr., founder of Spin magazine, responded by calling Thompson "a sort of latter-day Don Quixote, as equally at odds with his times as that mythical character was," and argued that his campaign was achieving "two things...: pissing everybody off and compounding his own celebrity".

-Thompson responded by noting, "Law enforcement and I put 2 Live Crew's career back into the toilet where it began."
+Other targets

 Thompson wrote another letter in 1991, this time to the Minnesota attorney general Skip Humphrey, complaining about the N.W.A album Niggaz4Life.
 Humphrey warned locally-based Musicland that sales of the album might violate state law against distribution of sexually explicit material harmful to minors.
 Humphrey also referred the matter to the Minneapolis city attorney, who concluded that some of the songs might fit the legal definition if issued as singles, but that sales of the album as a whole were not prosecutable.
 Thompson also initiated a similar campaign in Boston.
-Later, Thompson would criticize the Republican Party for inviting N.W.A member and party donor Eric "Eazy-E" Wright to an exclusive function.
+Later, Thompson criticized the Republican Party for inviting N.W.A member and party donor Eric "Eazy-E" Wright to an exclusive function.

-In 1992, Thompson was hired by the Freedom Alliance, a self-described patriot group founded by Oliver North, described as "far-right" by The Washington Post.
+In 1992, Thompson was hired by the Freedom Alliance, a self-described patriot group founded by Oliver North, described as far-right by The Washington Post.
 By this time, Thompson was looking to have Time Warner, then being criticized for promoting the Ice-T song "Cop Killer", prosecuted for federal and state crimes such as sedition, incitement to riot, and "advocating overthrow of government" by distributing material that, in Thompson's view, advocated the killing of police officers.
 Time Warner eventually released Ice-T and his band from their contract, and voluntarily suspended distribution of the album on which "Cop Killer" was featured.

 Thompson's push to label various musical performances obscene was not entirely limited to rap.
 In addition to taking on 2 Live Crew, Thompson campaigned against sales of the racy music video for Madonna's "Justify My Love".
 Then in 1996, he took on MTV broadcasts for "objectification of women" by writing to the station's corporate parent, Viacom, demanding a stop to what he called "corporate pollution".
 He also went after MTV's advertisers and urged the United States Army to pull recruiting commercials, citing the Army's recruitment of women and problems with sexual harassment scandals.